 Best known for his courageous 49 in India's successful chase of 406 against the West Indies in Port-of-Spain in 1976, Brijesh Patel was an exciting batsman and outstanding fielder for India in the seventies.

-As Director of RCB, he has used his deep cricketing knowledge to put in place a young talent development program for RCB with some of the brightest prospects, from India.
+As Head - Cricket Operations of RCB, he has used his deep cricketing knowledge to put in place a young talent development program for RCB with some of the brightest prospects, from India.
 Brijesh Patel was also involved in the decision to hire Ray Jennings as coach; which, along with the appointment of Anil Kumble as captain and his continued role as mentor has seen RCB attain consistent success over the past few seasons.

 Born in Cape Town, Russell has had stints with various South African sports teams.
 He was a Cricket Manager at the Western Province Cricket Association.
 He followed it up with a stint as the Team and Operations Manager of the Nashua Cape Cobras cricket franchise and was appointed the Project Manager at Newlands Cricket Ground for the inaugural ICC World Twenty20 South Africa 2007 tournament.

 Way before this, he was a logistics manager at the 2003 Cricket World Cup in South Africa.
 His presence at RCB will only help make the fan experiences at the M Chinnaswamy and off it even better than it is now.

 Trent Woodhill is Team RCB’s batting and fielding coach.
 He has an incredible coaching background and has been associated with the National cricket teams of Pakistan and New Zealand.

 He has trained the Melbourne Stars for the Big Bash League and is also credited with molding David Warner’s career as well as emerging Australian T20 talent Nick Maddinson.
 Here’s welcoming Trent to the RCB family.